- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Are you undecided about what to do when we have a nice day?
 Maybe I can help!
-Today, I’m sharing what I consider some of the best outdoor attractions in Ohio.”
+Today, I’m sharing what I consider some of the best outdoor attractions in Ohio and before you get angry at me and send hate mail because YOUR favorite attraction isn’t listed, please remember this isn’t exhaustive and is based on places I’ve personally been.

 When I sat down to write a post on the greatest outdoor attractions in Ohio, it was difficult to decide which ones to include because it seems like the list is simply never-ending!

-Ohio is home to over 70 state parks, over 100 nature preserves and we even have a national park- but that’s not the best part!
-Unlike many other states, you’ll find all of Ohio’s state parks are free of charge.
+Ohio is home to over 70 state parks, and over 100 nature preserves, and we even have a national park- but that’s not the best part!
+Unlike many other states, you’ll find that all of Ohio’s state parks are free.
 That’s right.
 FREE.
 If you ask me, that’s one reason to put Ohio on your list of states to explore.

 So, are you ready to learn more about the great outdoors in Ohio?
 Read on.